johng7777/TUNE-Interview/README.md

 * Also, for the avatar with initials only, I would probably work out a caching ability, but for this project, simply found a website that has the capability already.

 * For the date, since we were working with a simple graph, I simply converted all dates in the end to epoch int and used that to build it.
 Prior to that conversion, I created an easily sortable array by days.
 In this use case, it wasn't necessary to keep it, so it was transformed to epoch

+* Revenue: Total Revenue came back as a strange 'float'.
+I didn't take the time to investigate why.
+I simply rounded it to a digit.
+However, on a real project, I would try to understand why 2 sig digits added together creates a result of floats to several more sig figs. Also, I didn't go through to calculate the results of the Revenue to make sure they were accurate... the graph looks "cool" .. so I'll go with that.
+IF this were production, I would definitely have unit tests to verify the totals of all values were matching the what they should.

+* The bottom alignment of the figures is more vertically "centered" rather than bottom justified aligning with bottom of graph.
+I felt it was aesthetically okay, so left it.
+Just wanted you to know I was aware.

+* I'm aware the title of the graph with the date range is missing.
+That should be trivial.
+I had something basic, but it wasn't aesthetically good, so I left if off.
+Would likely take a short time to fix that if this were a real project.